alex-feel/terraform-cloudflare-zone/examples/same-settings-for-any-number-of-domains/README.md

-# How to stop email spoofing of parked domains
+# How to set the same settings for any number of domains

-The configuration in this directory demonstrates how to stop email spoofing of parked domains using the module and its features.
+The configuration in this directory demonstrates how to set the same settings for any number of domains using the module and its features.
+For example, you can create the same A-record for all domains in the list, or set the same settings for them.

 ## Usage